Engineers' Society of Western Pennsylvania

 W-10: Concentrate Management for Industrial Desalination

-John Korpiel, P.E., Veolia Water Technologies, Wexford, PA
+John Korpiel, P.E., Veolia WT, Wexford, PA

 This workshop will provide an overview of the options for managing the concentrate generated from industrial desalination processes and their associated challenges.
 The workshop is intended for engineers, technologists, managers, and operators who want to gain a better understanding of concentrate management, but will also serve as a refresher for those who already have experience in this area.